govindak-umd/FoodBarcodeScanner/README.md

 - Retrieve Nutritional Information with a barcode
   - User types a barcode in the texbox
   - results are retrieved from the barcode
+- Logs user input and outputs
+- Can change barcode upon request

 ## TODO